 Tl;dr - The difference between content that drives revenue vs. not is simply rigor in the process.
 Evergreen content connects with buyers by speaking to their priorities (often well beyond yours) in an engaging way.
-A proper plan will help you consistently produce content that attracts cumulatively larger audiences, establishes your brand as authoritative, and over time creates attributable revenue.
+A proper plan will help you consistently produce content that attracts cumulatively larger audiences, establishes your brand as authoritative, helps your sales team with business development, and over time creates attributable revenue.

 What is Evergreen Content for Manufacturing Marketing?

 An evergreen content definition is simple.
 It is online material that is perennially pertinent and relevant to your target audience.
 It must be, first, significantly helpful and insightful for your target buyer personas; and, second, well-optimized for search engines and the questions your potential prospects ask.